Anusuya Chinsamy-Turan: Education and career

 Chinsamy-Turan received a B.Sc. from the University of Witwatersrand in 1983 and a B.Sc.
 Honours in 1984, a U.H.D.E.
 (University Higher Diploma in Education) from the University of Durban-Westville (now called University of Kwazulu-Natal) in 1985, and a Ph.D.
 (1991) from Witwatersrand.
-She then proceeded to do a postdoctorate at the University of Pennsylvania (1992-1994).
+She then proceeded to do a postdoctorate at the University of Pennsylvania (1992–1994).

 She is the author of six books; two academic works, The Microstructure of Dinosaur Bone - Deciphering Biology Through Fine Scale Techniques, published in 2005, by the Johns Hopkins University Press and Forerunners of Mammals -Radiation.
 Biology published by the Indiana University Press in 2012; a children's book, Famous dinosaurs of Africa, published in 2008, and a popular level book, Fossils For Africa, published in 2014 by Cambridge University Press.
-Her two most recent books (2021) are fior children and are entitled "Dinosaurs and other Prehistoric life" and " African Dinosaurs".
+Her two most recent books (2021) are for children and are entitled "Dinosaurs and other Prehistoric life" and " African Dinosaurs".

 Awards

 Chinsamy-Turan won "Distinguished Women Scientist Award" from the South African Department of Science and Technology in 2002, and won the "South African Woman of the Year Award" in 2005.
 The National Research Foundation of South Africa awarded her its "President's Award" in 1995 and the "Transformation Award" in 2012.

-In 2013, she won The World Academy of Science (TWAS) Sub-Saharan Prize for the Public Understanding and Popularization of Science.
+In 2013, she won The World Academy of Sciences (TWAS) Sub-Saharan Prize for the Public Understanding and Popularization of Science.

+Lokotunjailurus chinsamyae now has a sabre-tooth cat species named after her.